Cure Bowl

 The Cure Bowl is an annual American college football bowl game that has been played in December of each year since 2015 in Orlando, Florida.
-It is currently held at Camping World Stadium, and in the past has been held at FBC Mortgage Stadium and Exploria Stadium.
+It is currently held at Camping World Stadium, and in the past has been held at FBC Mortgage Stadium and Exploria Stadium, now known respectively as Acrisure Bounce House and Inter.co Stadium.
 The Cure Bowl is so named to promote awareness and research of breast cancer, with proceeds going to the Breast Cancer Research Foundation.
-The Cure Bowl usually features teams from the American Athletic Conference and the Sun Belt Conference.
+The Cure Bowl usually features teams from the American Conference (Note: Known before the 2025 season as the American Athletic Conference.) and the Sun Belt Conference.
 Since 2024, it has been sponsored by the health care employment website StaffDNA and officially known as the StaffDNA Cure Bowl; previous sponsors include AutoNation (2014–2018), FBC Mortgage (2019–2020), Tailgreeter (2021), Duluth Trading Company (2022), and Avocados from Mexico (2023).

 History

-The game has tie-ins with the American Athletic Conference (The American) and the Sun Belt Conference.
+The game has tie-ins with the American Conference (American) and the Sun Belt Conference.
 The inaugural game took place on December 19, 2015, featuring the San Jose State Spartans from the Mountain West Conference and the Georgia State Panthers of the Sun Belt Conference.
-A Mountain West team was invited to the bowl due to The American not having enough bowl-eligible teams to fill the tie-in.
+A Mountain West team was invited to the bowl due to the American not having enough bowl-eligible teams to fill the tie-in.

-During the planning stages, it was originally proposed to hold the game at Bright House Networks Stadium (now known as FBC Mortgage Stadium) on the campus of UCF.
+During the planning stages, it was originally proposed to hold the game at Bright House Networks Stadium (now known as Acrisure Bounce House) on the campus of UCF.
 However, it was later decided to hold the game at the newly renovated Camping World Stadium in downtown Orlando, joining the Camping World Bowl and the Citrus Bowl as annual bowl games at the venue.
-The game was at held Camping World Stadium in 2015–2018 and 2020, and at Exploria Stadium in 2019, 2021–2022.
+The game was at held Camping World Stadium in 2015–2018 and 2020, and at Exploria Stadium, now known as Inter.co Stadium, in 2019, 2021–2022.
 It moved to FBC Mortgage Stadium at UCF in 2023.
 It moved back to Camping World Stadium in 2024.

 The game was acquired by ESPN Events in May 2020.
-The 2020 edition of the bowl, between Liberty and Coastal Carolina, became the first Cure Bowl to go to overtime.
+The 2020 edition of the bowl, between Liberty and Coastal Carolina, became the first Cure Bowl to host ranked teams and to go into overtime.